EXTREMOPHILARUM/saurabh.photos/content/posts/japan-photo-journey.md

 ## Technical Considerations for Japan Photography

 **The JR Pass Math:**
-Cost: ¥29,110 for 14 days
+Cost: ¥80,000 for 14 days (21-day pass: ¥100,000)
-Distance traveled by JR trains: ~3,253 km
+Distance traveled by JR trains: ~3,268.4 km
-Cost per kilometer: ¥8.95
+Cost per kilometer: ¥24.48
-Standard fare cost per kilometer: ¥15-20
+Individual ticket costs for major routes: Tokyo→Fukuoka ¥22,320, plus Nagasaki, Hiroshima, Nagoya, Nagano segments Total individual fare cost: ~¥110,000-120,000
-Total savings: ~¥15,000-20,000
+Total savings: ~¥30,000-40,000
-Conclusion: Worth it if you travel more than ~1,900 km during the validity period
+Conclusion: Worth it if you plan multiple long-distance Shinkansen trips

 The JR Pass provides value beyond cost savings: flexibility.
 You can board any JR train without reservation.
 This matters when you miss a shot and want to catch the next train to try again.

 **Gear Weight vs. Distance Trade-off:**
-Carried 4.5 kg of camera equipment for 128.91 km of walking.
-Total weight-distance: 580 kg·km.
+Carried 4.5 kg of camera equipment for 134.96 km of walking.
+Total weight-distance: 607.32 kg·km.

 Could have reduced weight by:
 - Leaving laptop behind (backup to cloud): -1.6 kg